Skip to Content Skip to Footer

 Gifts

 The Clayton State University Library welcomes the donation of all formats of research materials, including books, journals, sound and video recordings, photographs, and manuscripts, as well as monetary gifts for the purchase of library materials.
-Donations must supplement the Library’s current collections and support the institution’s curriculum and research needs.
+Donations must supplement the library’s current collections and support the institution’s curriculum and research needs.
 Gifts are accepted or declined in accordance with the criteria established in the library's and University Archives’ Collection Development policies.

 Conditions for Acceptance